Roboy/myo_blink/README.md

 ```
 ### Units
 - Position controller ('move to' command) expects the setpoint in radians
-- actuarorPosition and tendonDisplacement are displayed in encoder ticks
+- actuatorPosition and tendonDisplacement are displayed in encoder ticks
-- 1 rad ~ 18000 ticks
+- 1 rad ~ 17275 ticks